opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 file types in OTP2 are resolved by matching the name with a regexp pattern.
 You can configure the patterns in the _build-config.json_ if the defaults do not suit you.

-OTP2 does not support multiple routers, but you can load as many GTFS and/or NeTEx feeds as you want into a single instance of OTP2.
+OTP2 does not support multiple routers (separate named networks to route on), but you can load as many GTFS and/or NeTEx feeds as you want into a single routable network in a single instance of OTP2.

 ## Build Config